-Contrary to its claims that Trending stories were selected automatically, Facebook used a team of hand-picked leftist journos.
-They routinely suppressed “conservative” news.
-Facebook denies that, but its Guidelines had an obvious effect: a very aggressive filtering out conservative news.
+Contrary to its claims that Trending stories were selected automatically, Facebook used a team of hand-picked leftist journos that routinely suppressed “conservative” news.
+Facebook denies that but its Guidelines had an obvious effect: a very aggressive filtering out of conservative news.

 Gizmodo, May 9, 2016: Former Facebook Workers: We Routinely Suppressed Conservative News (1)

 Facebook workers routinely suppressed news stories of interest to conservative readers from the social network’s influential “trending” news section, according to a former journalist who worked on the project.
 This individual says that workers prevented stories about the right-wing CPAC gathering, Mitt Romney, Rand Paul, and other conservative topics from appearing in the highly-influential section, even though they were organically trending among the site’s users.Continue reading Facebook Filtered out Conservatives for Years→

 The main organization behind the malicious smear campaign that fraudulently uses the phrase “net neutrality” is Free Press, a revolutionary Marxist group.
 Robert W. McChesney, a founder of Free Press, sounds like Lenin.
 From his 2014 article Sharp Left Turn for the Media Reform Movement (emphasis is mine):